 Benefits of Stainless Steel Countertops

-Stainless steel countertops are available in a variety of custom finishes, including a standard brushed finish, our antique matte, or our custom hand applied designs that add artistic elements.
+Stainless steel countertops bring aesthetic versatility and are available in a variety of custom finishes, including a standard brushed finish, our antique matte, or our custom hand applied designs that add artistic elements.
 Stainless steel offers a high quality and pleasing appearance that reflects light within a living area.

-Stainless steel is one of the most hygienic surfaces for food preparation and very easy to clean, using mild soap and water.
+One of the most hygienic surfaces for food preparation is stainless steel, which is very easy to clean using mild soap and water.
 There are no cracks or pores to collect dirt or bacteria and it does not require any special maintenance.
 Stainless steel has a self-generating protective coating and will not impart tastes to food.

-Stainless steel can be cut, formed and welded to create a seamless counter top, which may also include stainless steel sinks, backsplashes, dish boards, and aprons.
+With proper equipment, stainless steel can be cut, formed and welded to create a seamless waterproof counter top, along with stainless steel sinks, backsplashes, dish boards, and aprons.